tireddy2/pqc-for-engineers/draft-ar-pquip-pqc-engineers.md

 * IND-CCA2 : IND-CCA2 (INDistinguishability under Chosen-Ciphertext Attack, version 2) is an advanced security notion for encryption schemes.
 It ensures the confidentiality of the plaintext, resistance against chosen-ciphertext attacks, and prevents the adversary from forging new ciphertexts.
 An appropriate definition of IND-CCA2 security for KEMs can be found in [CS01] and [BHK09].
 Kyber, Classic McEliece and Saber provide IND-CCA2 security.

-Understanding IND-CCA2 security is essential for individual involved in designing or implementing cryptographic systems to to evaluate the strength of the algorithm, assess its suitability for specific use cases, and ensure that data confidentiality and security requirements are met.
+Understanding IND-CCA2 security is essential for individual involved in designing or implementing cryptographic systems to evaluate the strength of the algorithm, assess its suitability for specific use cases, and ensure that data confidentiality and security requirements are met.

 # PQC Signatures